 The average temperature of the study is 32 °C. The sechi color which indicates a greenish brown color to the water is due to untreated effluent discharge, addition of chemical pollutants from agricultural waste, algal blooms and other pollutants.
-MPN test indicated that in all of the 9 tubes inoculated there is lactose fermenting bacteria.
-There was an average of 28mg/L of biological oxygen content in the water which indicates the water is suitable for the growth of aquatic organisms and the presence of planktons in the water source.
-The nitrate amount was very low in the water sample .Fluctuations in sechi depth , BOD, total dissolved oxygen , MPN were observed due to inundation , variation in daily tides , algal bloom , eutrophication etc. The study didn't have relevant values in primary productivity as it was -10 in the sample collected from sampling station.
+MPN test indicated that in all of the 9 tubes inoculated there is lactose fermenting bacteria. there was an average of 28mg/L of biological oxygen content in the water which indicates the water is suitable for the growth of aquatic organisms and the presence of planktons in the water source.

+Fluctuations in sechi depth, BOD, total dissolved oxygen ,MPN were observed due to inundation , variation in daily tides , algal bloom , eutrophication etc. This study have relevant values in primary productivity as it was -0.5 in the sample collected from sampling station.